Acidic food and drinks can cause us problems.

 If tea is brewed correctly and not consumed in excess, any negative effects are going to be minimal, except for lightly stained teeth or the occasional stomachache.

 In comparison to other acidic drinks like coffee or soda, herbal and black teas are mildly acidic.
+That is true even if you eat the tea leaves directly.
 And when you consider the health benefits they provide, the acidity may not come into the equation as a strong contributing factor.

 However, if you already have a low PH in your body (making you acidic) you may want to avoid drinking teas that are known to be acidic.
 White tea is a great option for people suffering from acid reflux, Gerd or are generally acidic people.